 N.B.
 Please send confirmation that you have undertaken Exit Counseling to email@example.com at the appropriate time.

-Please note that if you are on a 3-year programme and thus have to take out a loan for each of the 3 academic years, you only have to undertake the Entrance Counseling once, before you start the course, and the Exit Counseling once, towards the end of your course.
+Please note that if you are on a 3 year programme and wish take out a loan for each of the 3 academic years, you only have to undertake the Exit Counseling once, towards the end of your course.

 Federal Direct Loan Program